What Can We Expect From The 2023 Property Tax Reassessments?

 Here is where it gets interesting – check out the sales volume for the same four product types, across the Colorado Front Range, during the 7/1/2020 through 6/30/2022 period:

 That’s correct, sales volume exceeded $41.2 Billion!
 An increase of over 50% compared to the previous evaluation period!
 These are the comparable sales that will be used in determining the valuation of commercial properties among these product types for the 2023 and 2024 tax years.
 And you thought your taxes were high now?
-If the same practice used in previous reassessments are used again this year… buckle up.
+If the same practice used in previous reassessments is used again this year… buckle up.

 Luckily, given the already high property taxes and the realization of historical sales volume in the reevaluation period, the State of Colorado signed Senate Bill 22-238 into effect on May 16th, 2022, in an attempt to provide real estate owners with (some) property tax relief.
 Assessed values are used to determine the amount of property taxes are currently determined by taking 29% of the established property value.
 For the 2023 tax year, the assessed values will be determined by taking 27.9% of the property value, a decrease of nearly 4%.
 For example, if we took an industrial building with a $1,000,000 valuation, this change would decrease the assessed value from $290,000 to $279,000, which ultimately decreases the tax bill from $20,300 to $19,530 (assuming a constant tax rate/mill levy of 7.00%).

-I think we can all agree that any tax relief is better that nothing – but a near 4% decrease in a commercial property’s assessed value does not offset the increase in valuation caused by the historical sales volume during the 7/1/2020 – 6/30/2022 evaluation period.
+I think we can all agree that any tax relief is better than nothing – but a nearly 4% decrease in a commercial property’s assessed value does not offset the increase in valuation caused by the historical sales volume during the 7/1/2020 – 6/30/2022 evaluation period.
 The 50% increase previously mentioned is based on the combination of all four product types though, here is a breakdown of percent increase by product type:

 Long story short, if the same practices used to determine past property values are used for the 2023 reassessment, commercial property taxes are going up.